On-Page SEO

 Types of anchor text

-Here are the 7 most common types of anchor text.
+Here are seven commonly used types of anchor text:

 Branded